 About the Ottawa Harmony Singers

-We are a small choir, where every voice counts.
+We are a medium-sized choir, where every voice counts.
 We take pride in our singing, but most of all we have fun doing it.
 Our director, Pat Brush, is a fabulous voice teacher and under her direction, each of us has gained confidence and improved our singing.

 We have a very talented pianist, Kellina Gehrels, who accompanies us at all our rehearsals and performances.
 And there are a few songs that we sing a capella.